matomo-org/developer-documentation/docs/generated/master/Piwik/Db.md

 <a name="fetchAssoc" id="fetchAssoc"></a>
 ### `fetchAssoc()`

-Executes an SQL query and returns the entire result set indexed by the first selected field.
+Executes an SQL `SELECT` statement and returns the entire result set indexed by the first selected field.

 #### Signature